Elena' s AI Blog

 1. ])

-We build a neural network to fit the normalised data with the preprocessed data.
-We use Keras Sequential model with two hidden layers.
-As a result of model evaluation on the test set, we get MAE=1697.4192.
+We build a neural network to fit the normalised, preprocessed data.
+We use a Keras Sequential model with two hidden ReLU layers and a single linear output neuron for regression.
+Evaluating the model on the test set yields MAE=1697.4192.

 # Build a neural network to fit the normalised data